 An allocation definition is set of business rules and data sources used to define the conditions in which expenses are moved from overhead to direct departments.
-The definition allows you to:
+The definition lets you:

-- Identify the source of the indirect allocation by specifying the departments and accounts house the expenses to allocate - Select the statistic to use to spread the expenses - Identify the targeted departments for the spread - Select the cost category in which to push the indirect costs
+- Identify the source of the indirect allocation by specifying the departments and accounts house the expenses to allocate. - Select the statistic to use to spread the expenses. - Identify the targeted departments for the spread. - Select the cost category in which to push the indirect costs.

 When using a single step-down approach, the order of the definitions becomes important.
-The order can be adjusted after they are created.
+You can adjust the order after they are created.

-The Manage allocation definitions page allows you to view and configure allocation definitions, including setting the order you want the system to process them and how you want to allocate dollars.
+The Manage allocation definitions page lets you view and configure allocation definitions, including setting the order you want the system to process them, and how you want to allocate dollars.

-Axiom allows you to create multiple versions of the allocation definition table to assign across your cost models.
-For more information on how cost models work, see Working with cost models.
+Axiom lets you create multiple versions of the allocation definition table to assign across your cost models.
+For more information about how cost models work, see Working with cost models.